luciamontesinos/london-mobility/content/mobility.md

 ## Areas of negative change

-As we have foreshadowed above, people seem to care less about the restrictions as we move forward in time, changes in Grocery and Pharmacy, Retail and Recreation, Transit Stations and Workplaces, show a significant drop, from the baseline, both in the first and second lockdown.
+As we have foreshadowed above, people seem to care less about the restrictions as we move forward in time, changes in Grocery and Pharmacy, Retail and Recreation, Transit Stations, and Workplaces, show a significant drop, from the baseline, both in the first and second lockdown.

 Mobility trends for places like grocery markets, food warehouses, farmers markets, specialty food shops, drug stores, and pharmacies.
 ![grocery_1st_wave]({{< baseurl >}}images/mobility_1_grocery.png)